-- Essential oral and/or injectable medication on a regular basis. - Essential oral and/or injectable medication in an emergency situation. - Essential procedures.
+- Essential oral and/or injectable medication on a regular basis. - Essential oral and/or injectable medication in an emergency situation. - Essential procedures on a regular basis.

 An "essential medication" is a physician-prescribed medication that must be scheduled during regular school hours and is necessary for the student's health or well-being.